Printing Terms

 Oxygen Dezincification

-a processing step that takes place after pulping and before bleaching.
-Oxygen is used to remove lignin (felinity) resulting in lower chemical usage in the bleach plant.
-See also bleaching, lignin, OD100 process.
+A processing step that takes place after pulping and before bleaching.
+Oxygen is used to remove lignin resulting in lower chemical usage in the bleach plant.
+See also bleaching, lignin.

 Pallet

-the most widely used system for specifying and blending match colors.
-The PANTONE MATCHING SYSTEM identifies more than 700 colors.
+The most widely used system for specifying and blending match colors.
+The Pantone Matching System (PMS) identifies more than 2400 colors.
 It provides designers with swatches for specific colors, and gives printers the recipes for making those colors.
-PANTONE MATCHING SYSTEM was developed by neither a commercial printer nor an ink manufacture, leaving the choice of ink brand up to the printer.
-See also Color curve, match color, Toyo.
+See also match color, Toyo.

 Paper